-In the spring of 2019, the Law Society of Nunavut and Pauktuutit Inuit Women of Canada joined forces to undertake a project that would break the silence on family violence in Nunavut.
+In the spring of 2019, the Law Society of Nunavut and Pauktuutit Inuit Women of Canada (Pauktuutit) joined forces to undertake a project that would break the silence on family violence in Nunavut.

 The goal of this project is to understand the legal barriers and needs of Inuit women dealing with family violence in Nunavut.